About Mesothelioma Clinical Trials

 - How to administer the treatment (pill, liquid, intravenous or suppository)

-According to the FDA, phase 1 mesothelioma clinical trials typically last several months and include a smaller number of participants than the other phases.
+According to the FDA, phase 1 trials typically last several months and include a smaller number of participants than the other phases.
 This phase is integral for designing tests in future phases of the clinical trial.

 Phase 2 aims to determine the effectiveness of a treatment option.
 It ascertains how that treatment affects the area where the mesothelioma exists.
 The researchers examine whether there is disease response — either the cancer has regressed or stagnated in growth — and whether the same results can be reproduced in different patients.